ethangriffith2004/midisync/README.md

 ## Background

-My love of watching [YouTube Poop](https://en.wikipedia.org/wiki/YouTube_poop) (YTP) edits of my favorite TV shows growing up naturally led to my discovery of YouTube Poop Music Videos (YTPMVs), a subgenre where clips sampled from other media are used to create a song (often a cover).
+My early interest in [YouTube Poop](https://en.wikipedia.org/wiki/YouTube_poop) (YTP) edits, which are remix-style videos created from existing television and online media, led me to discover YouTube Poop Music Videos (YTPMVs).
+YTPMVs are a related subgenre in which sampled video clips are sequenced and synchronized to create a song, often a cover of an existing piece.
 I now enjoy making these myself from time to time, but one thing that had been holding me back was the video editing process.
-I found manually syncing video clips to notes frame-by-frame to be extremely time-consuming.
+I found manually syncing video clips to notes to be extremely time-consuming and error-prone.

 For me, the typical workflow involved:
-1. Creating a MIDI composition in a digital audio workstation (e.g. Logic Pro), and exporting the audio
+1. Creating a MIDI composition in a digital audio workstation (e.g. Logic Pro) and exporting the audio
 2. Placing video clips corresponding to each note on a timeline in video editing software (e.g. Final Cut Pro)
 3. Adjusting clip length for each note
 4. Adding visual effects and keying

-I wanted to automate what I found to be the most tedious parts, which were the initial sync of video clips to note timings, and the clip length adjustments.
+I wanted to automate what I found to be the most tedious parts: the initial sync of video clips to note timings and the clip duration adjustments.

 ## Project Overview

 In this project, I created a tool that takes a MIDI file and a video clip, then produces a video with the clip synchronized to each note in the MIDI file.
 Silences between notes are filled with chroma key green for easy removal, and for even-numbered notes, the clip is horizontally flipped for more visual interest.
 Short clips are also cut or "bounced" back and forth to fit exactly to the note length.

-The Python script can be executed on any system.
-I also created a macOS app that provides a user-friendly dialog interface for selecting files.
+The Python script can be executed on any system, but I also created an app for macOS that provides a user-friendly dialog interface for selecting files.

 ## Technologies Used
 - Python 3.x (Core script logic)